tronprotocol/tronbox/README.md

 tronbox.js: TronBox configuration file<br>

 ### Compile
 If you want to only compile, you can simply run tronbox compile.
+For details, see Complie.
 ```
 $ tronbox compile
 ```